 Gradient Index Coatings

-A wide range of possibilities arises from gradient index coatings (or graded-index coatings) [2, 3, 10], where the composition of a layer material is gradually varied.
+A wide range of possibilities arises from gradient index coatings (or graded-index coatings) [2, 3, 11], where the composition of a layer material is gradually varied (as in rugate filters).
 In the simplest case, a smooth index transition between two optical materials over a length scale of a few wavelengths can suppress fairly well the reflection over a wide spectral and angular range.
 This is difficult to realize, however, for surfaces next to air, since all solid materials have a refractive index significantly different from that of air.
 One solution is to use nanooptics in the form of sub-wavelength pyramid structures or the like (moth eye structure), see e.g. Refs. , and .
-Such structures imitate a smooth transition of the refractive index to 1 by smoothly reducing the amount of solid material in a plane parallel to the surface.
+Such structures (which can be called photonic metamaterials) imitate a smooth transition of the refractive index to 1 by smoothly reducing the amount of solid material in a plane parallel to the surface.
 However, there are also solutions without nanooptics, in particular the integration of gradient index layers into a multilayer coating.
 This allows for good broadband anti-reflection properties in a wide angular range without using materials with a very small refractive index.

 Coatings with Strongly Absorbing Layers

 An unusual type of anti-reflection coating is one consisting of a very thin layer of some strongly absorbing material.
 The thickness can be only some tens of nanometers, i.e., far less than usually required for lossless AR coatings, as strong imaginary components of the propagation constant of such media lead to substantial phase changes.
 The incident light is largely absorbed by such structures, rather than transmitted.
 Such anti-reflection structures are called photonic metamaterials due to the combination of sub-wavelength structures, although simple interference phenomena are sufficient for understanding their characteristics .